Should you make your child clean his room?

 This is a fascinating piece that appears in today’s NY Times.
 CLICK HERE to read this article and reader comments at the NY Times website.
 I suppose I never thought about the psychology behind clean and messy rooms.
 When my kids were growing up, they maintained the messiest of rooms and I hardly had the energy to fight that battle.
 When it got to be so horrible that I couldn’t stand it anymore, I’d put my foot down and we’d attack the mess together.
+However, getting System4 dfw commercial cleaners to clean a room isn’t practical anyway!
 But with time, the piles would grow again and chaos ruled their rooms.
 After my daughter grew up and got her own apartment, she took pride in keeping her place neat and orderly, which was heartening for me to see.
 My son is still more comfortable living in a messy room.
 I’m not sure if he’ll ever find roommates who will tolerate this preference.
 I really missed the boat on being tough on my kids and insisting that they help with the chores, but if it’s not too late for you, read on…

 One of the most interesting lines in this article (to me) was this: “In research P.E.P. found that preschoolers who were given household duties had better relationships, greater academic success and less drug use in their 20s.
 They advocate parsing the large task of cleaning a room into components, teaching each sub-task at an age-appropriate level.
 It can take years.”
 You can read more about this by CLICKING HERE.
 According to this, “the best predictor of an adult’s success in their mid-20’s was that they started participating in household tasks at age 3 or 4.
 As a predictor of success, whether children did chores, and the family attitudes and motivators related to chores are more important than parenting styles, IQ, gender, and types of tasks.”
 Chores teach important life skills such as self-motivation, prioritizing, and organizational skills.
 Yikes!
 If you haven’t started to insist that your child help with family chores, I recommend that you take a look at the research and get started today.
 It can’t hurt and and at least your house will be cleaner.
 Here is the article that I recommend you read from today’s NY Times: